 Help with Pain Caused by the Flexor Digitorum Longus Muscle

 Cold Therapy Gel for Sudden Onset Bottom of the Foot Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
+It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If your pain is from a recent injury I would recommend Biofreeze.
-This should be your first choice to use for sudden onset pain in the foot and lower leg that is caused by a recently strained or sprained flexor digitorum longus muscle, rub BioFreeze starting at the back of knee, down the calf, over the heel and into the bottom of the foot including the toes.
+To treat the entire flexor digitorum longus muscle, rub BioFreeze starting at the back of knee, down the calf, over the heel and into the bottom of the foot including the toes.

 Warm Therapy Gel to Relieve Foot and Lower Leg Pain Due To Chronically Tight Muscle